Series aims to tell wildlife stories from different view

 “We were both excited because we got to be the voice that we heard so often, that European voice that we heard so often talking about our continent,” she said.

-Nyong’o said too often, the natural resources in Africa are perceived not to be for the people who live there.
+Too often, the natural resources in Africa are perceived not to be for the people who live there, Nyong’o said.

 “Even in Kenya, I was very lucky to have parents that exposed me to the national parks, but there is a feeling that the nature we have is for people other than ourselves,” she said.
 “I think it is important that we as Africans embrace our nature . and enjoy it.”